How to Clean Up WordPress Media Library

 3. Click Scan to analyse your library

-4. Review the results – the plugin shows why each file is flagged
+4. Review the results.
+The plugin shows why each file is flagged

 5. Delete files you confirm are unused